-- (1) Ethanol must be blended according to EN 15376. - (2) GC-MS methods may also be applied to fully deconvolute GC trace. - b) The total of individual hydrocarbon components present at concentrations of less than 5% m/m must constitute at least 30% m/m of the fuel.
-The test method will be gas chromatography and/or GC/MS. - c) The total concentration of naphthenes, olefins and aromatics classified by carbon number must not exceed the values given in the following table:
+- b) The total of individual hydrocarbon components present at concentrations of less than 5% (m/m) must constitute at least 30% (m/m) of the fuel.
+The test method will be GC-FID (gas chromatography-flame ionisation detector) and/or GC-MS (gas chromatography-mass spectrometry). - c) The total concentration of naphthenes, olefins and aromatics classified by carbon number must not exceed the values given in the following table: